 Editor: change the first paragraph of Cl.
 6.3.56.1, NOTE 1 and NOTE 2 in Cl.
 6.3.56.1 as shown below:

 The following set of primitives supports exchange of FTM information from one SME to another.
-The informative diagram in Figure 6-17 (Fine timing measurement primitives and timestamps capture) depicts various points in time that are of interest to the FTM procedure.
+The informative diagram in Figure 6-17 (Fine timing measurement primitives and timestamps capture for EDCA based ranging measurement exchange) depicts various points in time that are of interest to the FTM procedure.

-NOTE 1—In Figure 6-17 (Fine timing measurement primitives and timestamps capture), t1 and t3 correspond to the point in time at which the start of the preamble for the transmitted frame appears at the transmit antenna connector.
+NOTE 1—In Figure 6-17 (Fine timing measurement primitives and timestamps capture for EDCA based ranging measurement exchange), t1 and t3 correspond to the point in time at which the start of the preamble for the transmitted frame appears at the transmit antenna connector.
 An implementation may capture a timestamp during the transmit processing earlier or later than the point at which it actually occurs and offset the value to compensate for the time difference.

-NOTE 2—In Figure 6-17 (Fine timing measurement primitives and timestamps capture), t2 and t4 correspond to the point in time at which the start of the preamble for the incoming frame arrives at the receive antenna connector.
+NOTE 2—In Figure 6-17 (Fine timing measurement primitives and timestamps capture for EDCA based measurement exchange), t2 and t4 correspond to the point in time at which the start of the preamble for the incoming frame arrives at the receive antenna connector.
 Because time is needed to detect the frame and synchronize with its logical structure, an implementation determines when the start of the preamble for the incoming frame arrived at the receive antenna connector by capturing a timestamp some time after it occurred and compensating for the delay by subtracting an offset from the captured value.

 Editor: Change all references to Figure 6-17 in the specification to reflect the change in the caption to Figure 6-17 (in Cl.
 6.3.56.2.2, 6.3.56.3.2, 6.3.56.4.2 and 11.22.6.4).

 TGaz Editor: Change the caption to Figure 6-17b from “non-TB Sounding Exchange for Ranging” to “Fine timing measurement primitives and timestamps capture for non-TB ranging measurement exchange”; and changes all references to Figure 6-17b to reflect the change to the caption.